wp-plugins/featured-articles-lite/readme.txt

 Also, it offers the possibility to create additional themes (with some PHP, CSS and JavaScript knowledge) that can have custom written animations by extending the base functionality of the main slider script.

-**Please note that the video includes PRO features not available in Lite version.** https://vimeo.com/113921051
+**Please note that the video presents PRO features not available in Lite version.** https://vimeo.com/113921051

 Sliders can be published in WordPress by any of these ways (or all at the same time):